-*This outfit was worn by Kirsten in the book Kirsten Learns a Lesson, Kirsten’s Surprise and the short story “Kirsten and the Chippewa”.
+This outfit is worn by Kirsten in the books Kirsten Learns a Lesson, Kirsten’s Surprise and the short story “Kirsten and the Chippewa”.

 I really like the simplicity of this dress.
 I've never liked her school dress much, because I find it dull, basically a red version of her meet dress (and who wears division signs?
 I mean really?).
 While that may be realistic for the time period, I like this dress soooooooo much more, though it is still relatively simple and understated..
 The fabric is a really beautiful color.
 The stipes are also a nice contrast to the teal.
 They're sort of purple-y and darker teal.
 The ruffles on the sleeves are real cute along with the simple colar.
 Ribbons, are... ribbons, though I do like the woven pattern of them.

 I really like the sleeves on the dress.
 I also like that the collar is cream, and really stands out from the rest of the dress.